Herald Sun Tour: 2021 - 2025

 In August 2020, the 2021 edition was cancelled due to the uncertainty and unpredictability caused by the impact of COVID-19.
 The event was rescheduled to February 2022, but was cancelled due to continuing uncertainty around the pandemic.

 In October 2022, the 2023 race was cancelled due to "ongoing logistical, planning, timing, and workforce challenges" but the race planned to return for 2024.
 However it failed to return for the 2024 season.

 2026

 In April 2025, plans were announced to revive the Australian stage race in February 2026 with a men's and women's race.
 Former Olympic gold medallists Scott McGrory and Grace Brown becoming the respective race directors.
+With the upgrade of Surf Coast Classic to UCI ProSeries, Herald Sun Tour would be the sole race of 2026 Oceania tour, as per confirmed by UCI when it published the race in its 2026 calendar in October 2025.
+However, only 2 weeks later, the organizers announced the race cancellation, citing 'challenged environment in sponsorship and business' as the reason.